daesun06/python_summer_2022/super_snake_game/GAME_TASK.md

 ## Part 2

 Create a simple moving square object that can be controlled with arrows (up, down, left, right).
 Clickin on an arrow should change the direction of the square, square should be moving with a certain speed (for example every 1 second square should move in the specified direction by its width)

+# Part 3

+## 3.1 Refactoring

+Move level generation, snake generation, and food generation into dedicated functions.

+## 3.2 Collision detection

+Snake needs to die when it hits the walls outside of the level visible boundary.
+Snake should auto respawn after N seconds.

+## 3.3 Food respawn

+When snake overlaps with the food square, square dissapears and appears at a new random position after N seconds (N can be arbitrary)